DeluxeOwl/chronicle/README.md

 Event sourcing is a pattern for storing all changes to an application's state as a sequence of *immutable* "**events**".

-The current state can be rebuilt from these events, treating the sequence (the "**event log**") as the single source of truth.
+The current state can be rebuilt from these events, treating the sequence ("**event log**") as the single source of truth.

 You can only add new events to the event log; you can never change or delete existing ones.